vsariola/sointu/README.md

     command stream and passed in carry to the opcode.
 This has several nice
-    advantages: 1) the opcodes that don't need any parameters do not need an entire byte in the value stream to define whether it is stereo; 2) stereo variants of opcodes can be implemented rather efficiently; in some cases, the extra cost of stereo variant (e.g. most filters) is only 6 bytes.
-3) Since stereo opcodes usually follow stereo opcodes, and mono opcodes follow mono opcodes, the stereo bits of the command bytes will be highly correlated and if crinkler or any other compressor is doing its job, that should make them highly predictable i.e. highly compressably.
-Mostly done.
+    advantages: 1) the opcodes that don't need any parameters do not need an entire byte in the value stream to define whether it is stereo; 2) stereo variants of opcodes can be implemented rather efficiently; in many cases, the extra cost of stereo variant is only 7 bytes, of which 4 are zeros, so should compress quite nicely.
+3) Since stereo opcodes usually follow stereo opcodes (and mono opcodes follow mono opcodes), the stereo bits of the command bytes will be highly correlated and if crinkler or any other modeling compressor is doing its job, that should make them highly predictable i.e. highly compressably.
+Done.
   - **Test-driven development**.
 Given that 4klang was already a mature project, the first thing actually implemented was a set of regression tests to avoid breaking everything beyond any hope of repair.
-Mostly done, using CTests.
-    Tests for new opcodes / opcode variants implemented since 4klang are not done.
+Done, using CTest.

 Future goals
 ------------

   - **Cross-platform support for win / mac / linux**.
 The build is already based on CMake and compiles on Windows.
-Cross-platform YASM macros have been drafted and remain to be tested.
+Cross-platform NASM/YASM macros have been drafted and remain to be tested.
 Once the project is more mature, I will try compiling on other platforms.
   - **New opcodes**.
 At least: bit-crush, compressor (with side-chaining),